-Beacon students follow a planned programme of Careers Education Information Advice and Guidance (CEIAG) from Years 7-13.
+Students at Beacon Academy follow a planned programme of Careers Education Information Advice and Guidance (CEIAG) from Years 7-13.
 The students have the opportunity to evaluate their strengths, weaknesses, skills and interests.
 They will also understand the various educational pathways that are available to them and which pathway is most suited to their ability and learning style through a comprehensive mentoring programme.
 At pivotal times such as Year 9 Options choices, taster sessions/days are provided to support students with their choices.
 Students also have the opportunity to seek advice and guidance from mentors, tutors, teachers and the student support services team in offering support in choosing the correct pathway suited to the student.

-All students in Year 10 and above receive independent and impartial careers guidance from our Careers Advisor, Mr Williams who is based primarily at the Sixth Form Centre but works across both sites.
-Students can self-refer for careers interviews, or staff or parents can refer; parents/carers are also welcome to attend the careers interview with their child.
+All students in Year 10 and above receive independent and impartial careers guidance from our Careers Advisor, Mr Williams, who is based primarily at the Sixth Form Centre but works across both sites.
+Students can self-refer for careers interviews or staff or parents can refer; parents/carers are also welcome to attend the careers interview with their child.

-In the Sixth Form there is a full support programme for 17+ and 18+ choices, and our students are guided carefully through the UCAS process should they wish to go on to university.
+In the Sixth Form, there is a full support programme for 17+ and 18+ choices, and our students are guided carefully through the UCAS process should they wish to go on to university.
 All non-UCAS school leavers are supported in making their choice of employment or training by one-to-one careers interviews and mentor support.

-Year 7 & 8
+Year 7 and 8